Skill Demand Index

 Which roles need Client Management most:

-Project Management positions drive 60% of demand.
-Other and Design also frequently list Client Management as a requirement.
-Skills commonly paired with Client Management include Project Management.
+Other positions drive 53% of demand.
+Project Management and Finance also frequently list Client Management as a requirement.
+Skills commonly paired with Client Management include Communication Skills and Project Management.

 Depth Level Distribution